cBioPortal/datahub/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Are oncotree codes of all samples curated; Cancer Type and Cancer Type Detailed needs to be added in addition to Oncotree Code
 - [ ] Clinical sample and patient data with meta files.
 - [ ] Mutations data with meta file.
 - [ ] Is the study based on hg38?
-Include the reference_genome: hg38 option in meta study.
+If so, is the reference_genome: hg38 option included in meta study.
 - [ ] CNA data with meta files
 - [ ] CNA segment data with meta files
 - [ ] Expression data including z-scores with meta files
+- [ ] Other genomic profiles with meta files
 - [ ] Case-lists for all profiles.
 - [ ] Manual checking (Niki or JJ): Triage or private Portal link here